ianeinser/kycaidplus/README.md

 Or install it yourself as:

-    $ gem install kycaid
+    $ gem install kycaidplus

 ## Usage

-Configure the gem using your issued KYCAID credentials in an initializer file.
-For example, in config/initializers/kycaid.rb:
+Configure the gem using your issued KYCAIDPLUS credentials in an initializer file.
+For example, in config/initializers/kycaidplus.rb:

 ```
-KYCAID.configure do |config|
+KYCAIDPLUS.configure do |config|
-  config.authorization_token = ENV['KYCAID_AUTHORIZATION_TOKEN']
+  config.authorization_token = ENV['KYCAIDPLUS_AUTHORIZATION_TOKEN']
-  config.sandbox_mode = ENV['KYCAID_SANDBOX_MODE']
+  config.sandbox_mode = ENV['KYCAIDPLUS_SANDBOX_MODE']
 end
 ```